avtarsandhu/Lenovo-ThinkVision-LT1421-Linux/README.md

-# Fanless computers are the future ....
+# ThinkVision LT1421 USB monitor

-There maybe some useful scripts here for people trying to add a ThinkVision LT1421 USB monitor in Linux (ubuntu / mint)
+There maybe some useful scripts here for people trying to add a ThinkVision LT1421 USB monitor in Linux (ubuntu / mint) I tried and failed to make  Displaylink drivers  work automatically I failed but I'm not the only one

 I am  using the script (butchered) on
-Linux Mint 18.2 Sonya /  lenovo Thinkpad e420s
+Linux Mint 18.2 Sonya /

-Also I've got a script which trys to control the fan from spinning all day long
+    lenovo Thinkpad e420s
+    dell latitude e6220

 # Big shout out to the guys who gave me the code ..